Our Guarantee Terms

-- Fresh water should be provided in a fount drinker of more than a day’s capacity.
+- Fresh water should be provided in a drinker of more than a day’s capacity.

-- Feed should be available at all times in a tube feeder
+- Feed should be available at all times in a tube or treadle feeder.

-- Feed plain or natural growers’ pellets for up to 20 weeks of age, or until point of lay.
+- Feed plain or natural growers’ pellets for up to 18 weeks of age.
 These should be free from Coccidiostats (ACS free) because our birds are vaccinated with Paracox 8, for Coccidiosis at day old.
-Some recommended brands are Marriages and Smallholder.
+Recommended grower pellets brands are Marriages, Smallholder/Allen & Page, Dodson & Horrell.

 - Large size plain hen flint, in a separate container should be available up to 20 weeks of age.
-Chick and grower size grit should not be given beyond 12 weeks of age because it is too small and passes through the digestive system.
-Search for Jondo Hen Flint.
+Chick and Grower size grit should not be given beyond 12 weeks of age because it is too small and passes through the digestive system.
+Jondo Hen Flint.
 20Kg bags are the most economical buy and can be mixed with Jondo Oyster shell at 20 weeks.

-- Worm with Flubenvet one month after purchase, then treat 2-3 times a year, depending on ground conditions.
-Flubenvet is also available ready mixed in Heygates and Marriages Layers pellets, in 5, 10 bags.
-Don’t store – the shelf life is limited.
+- Worm with Flubenvet soon after twenty weeks of age, then treat at least three times a year.
+Flubenvet is available ready mixed in Heygates and Marriages Layer pellets, in 5 and 10kg bags.
+Do not store as the shelf life is limited.
 Do not confuse Flubenvet with Vermex.

-- At 18-20 weeks (depending on how close the birds are to lay) feed poultry layers These should be available throughout the day, in a tube type or similar feeder.
-Intermittent feeding morning and evening is not recommended because the feed intake of less dominant birds may be reduced.
+- At 18-20 weeks feed good quality 18% protein poultry layers These should be available throughout the day, in a tube type or similar feeder.
+Intermittent feeding morning and evening is not good practice because the feed intake of less dominant birds in the flock will be reduced.

-- At 18-20 weeks feed Jondo Mixed Grit (flint + oyster shell) should be available at all times.
-The calcium supplied in layers feed is not enough for some breeds producing thick shells.
-If you have hen flint left over from the grower stage, this can be mixed with Jondo Oyster Shell to make your own mixed grit.
+- At 18 weeks Jondo Mixed Poultry Grit (flint + oyster shell) should be available at all times.
+The calcium supplied in layers feed is not sufficient for breeds producing thick shells.

 - 10 days after arrival of the birds, introduce a handful of mixed corn per bird, per day, in the late afternoon.
-Do not over feed mixed corn, because it is a poor-quality low protein, fattening feed which does not provide a balanced diet, is fattening, it may reduce egg production and cause health problems.
+Do not over-feed mixed corn, because it is a poor-quality low protein, fattening feed which does not provide a balanced diet, and it may reduce egg production and cause health problems.

-- Healthy treats in the form of insects, sweetcorn, whole cabbage and kale, can be given from the start.
+- Healthy treats in the form of insects, sardines, tuna, sweetcorn, whole cabbage, and kale, can be given from the start.
+Don’t chop greens.

-- Twice weekly give a high grade multi-vitamin/mineral supplement ( AviVit Tonic) in the water – particularly important during sudden changes in weather, at start of lay, or any other time of stress.
-In hot weather, AviVit Electro Plus B electrolytes should be added to the water – daily to maintain egg production and prevent dehydration and heat stress.
+- Twice weekly give a high-grade multi-vitamin/mineral supplement (g., AviVit Tonic) in the water – particularly important during sudden changes in weather, at start of lay, or any other time of stress.
+In hot weather, (AviVit Electro Plus B electrolytes) should be added to the water – daily to maintain egg production and prevent dehydration and heat stress.

 - Allow access to fresh grass & green food each day.
-Never feed cut grass or chopped greens, as this can cause compacted crop or gizzard, leading to a permanently extended crop, crop infections or starvation.
+Never feed cut grass or chopped greens, as this can cause compacted crop or gizzard, leading to a permanently extended crop, crop infections or starvation and death.

-- Always keep at least two hens of the same breed/strain for companionship.
+- Always keep at least two hens of the same ages and breed/strain for companionship.

-- Treat the house for red-mite weekly, inside and out, from April to November and monthly from December to March, with AviVit Pure, Fresh Water Sourced, Food-Grade Diatomaceous Earth using the AviVit powder applicator.
+- Treat the house for red-mite weekly, inside and out, from April to November and monthly from December to March, with AviVit Pure, Fresh Water Sourced, Food-Grade Diatomaceous Earth using the AviVit Powder Applicator.
 This can be backed up during severe challenges with a wet treatment, using Antec HD3 heavy duty detergent, applied with a knapsack or garden sprayer.
 The average house for 6-10 birds, requires about 8 litres of liquid treatment for a thorough drenching.
-If not treated as a precaution, all hen houses become infested with red mite (plastic houses to a lesser extent), which causes anaemia, loss of condition, ill health, and early or sudden death.
+If not treated as a precaution, all hen houses become infested with red mite after the first year (plastic houses to a lesser extent).
+This causes anaemia, loss of condition, ill health, and early or sudden death, often in the autumn.
 We are happy to give advice on mite treatment, which is a common cause of health problems in poultry.
 All products are available on AviVit.uk

 Outside space is the single most important requirement for a healthy flock, and good quality eggs.
-Common health issues associated with poultry kept in small runs, are: egg binding, prolapses and egg peritonitis, increased susceptibility to parasites, digestive problems, heart, respiratory, and weight problems.
-Shortage of space also causes behavioural problems like aggression, feather pecking, vent pecking, and self-harm.
+Common health issues associated with poultry kept in small runs, are egg binding, prolapses and egg peritonitis, increased susceptibility to parasites, digestive problems, heart, respiratory, and weight problems.
+Shortage of space also causes behavioural problems e.g., aggression, feather pecking, vent pecking, and self-harm.

-Notwithstanding the above, some of the healthiest, and most productive chickens we have supplied to small city gardens, have lived a long, healthy and productive life due to sympathetic management, good communication with the keeper and some inventive ideas for improving the environment, to keep the birds busy and interested in their surroundings.
+Notwithstanding the above, many chickens we have supplied to small city gardens, have lived a long, healthy and productive life due to sympathetic management, good communication with the keeper and some inventive ideas for improving the environment, to keep the birds busy and interested in their surroundings.